 A major break-through has been achieved with the application of the IEC 61850 standard.
 This is the realization of "Interoperability" which is also an objective of this standard.
 It is expected that the system will be easier to configure in answer to the market requirements by having flexibility in the system configuration.
-The new standard continues to have a large impact on the design and implementation of SASs and very positive active discussion has continued based on practical experience from manufacturers, system integrators and end-users.
-This has resulted in further improvements to the standard and this work continues.
+The new standard continues to have a large impact on the design and implementation of SASs and very positive active discussion has continued based on practical experience from

-Ta ble 1 Overview of SAS functions
+Table 1 Overview of SAS functions